A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: Introduction

 \cite{deng2024large} use the implicit copula of the AC skew-t distribution to capture dependence between intraday equity returns.
 In our main application, we extend their analysis to show that the TrUST copula is more effective at capturing such dependence than the AC skew-t copula.
 This is done for five large equities and an equity market volatility index (VIX) using data collected both before and during the COVID-19 pandemic.
 The performance of the TrUST copula is compared with that of both the symmetric Student-t copula and the AC skew-t copula using the Deviance Information Criterion (DIC) and cumulative log-score to assess accuracy.
 The results indicate that the TrUST copula better captures heterogeneity in asymmetric dependence across variables.
-High levels of heterogeneity is also found by~\cite{le2021covid} and \cite{ando2022quantile} using network models of tail dependencies.
+High levels of heterogeneity are also found by~\cite{le2021covid} and \cite{ando2022quantile} using network models of tail dependencies.
+Finally, we note that~\cite{durnte19} shows that the posterior of the coefficients of a probit model is USN.
+This is very different than what we undertake in this paper, which is to specify a tractable UST distribution and its copula for modeling data.

 The rest of this paper is organized as follows.
 Section~\ref{sec:02} briefly introduces the USE distribution and the special case of the UST, after which our proposed tractable USE variant is outlined.
 Section~\ref{sec:03} considers the case of the TrUST distribution in detail.
-Section~\ref{sec:04} outlines estimation methodology for the TrUST distribution, and illustrates its efficacy through a simulated example and application to electricity prices.
+Section~\ref{sec:04} outlines estimation methodology for the TrUST distribution, and illustrates its efficacy using simulated and real data.
 Section~\ref{sec:05} presents the TrUST copula, derivation of its rank correlations, Bayesian inference and a simulation example.
 Section~\ref{sec:06} shows how our TrUST copula captures heterogeneity in asymmetric dependence between high-frequency financial variables; Section~\ref{sec:07} concludes.
-Some extra results are given in the Appendix, while an Online Appendix contains additional information, figures, tables and all proofs.
+Extra results are given in the Appendix, while an Online Appendix contains additional material and all proofs.
+MATLAB code and data to implement the methodology in this study can be found at {\tt https://github.com/lindenglab/trust-distribution-copula}.